Charge-Hyperscaling Violating Lifshitz hydrodynamics from black-holes: Notations

-\item $\hat v^\mu$: the timelike inverse vielbein on the boundary which is defined up to the factor $r^{-2z}f^{-1}$, or equivalently, defined in \eqref{InvIndm} and \eqref{vh} and given by $\hat v^\mu = (1,v^i)$ in our model.
-This corresponds to the Milne boost-invariant timelike inverse vielbein, or equivalently, the velocity vector field of the fluid.
+\item $\hat v^\mu$: the timelike inverse vielbein on the boundary which is defined up to the factor $r^{-2z}f^{-1}$, or equivalently, defined in \eqref{InvIndm} and \eqref{vh} and given by $\hat v^\mu = (1,v^i)$ in this paper.
+This corresponds to the velocity vector field of the fluid.
+The holographic frame of the boundary Newton-Cartan geometry is defined by $\bar v^\mu = \hat v^\mu$.

-\item $\tau_\mu$: the timelike vielbein on the boundary which is defined up to the factor of $r^{2z}f$, or equivalently, defined in \eqref{Indm} and \eqref{vl} and given by $\tau_\mu = (1,0)$ in our model.
+\item $\tau_\mu$: the timelike vielbein on the boundary which is defined up to the factor of $r^{2z}f$, or equivalently, defined in \eqref{Indm} and \eqref{vl} and given by $\tau_\mu = (1,0)$ in our solution.
 This corresponds to the timelike unit normal which defines the time direction in the Newton-Cartan theory.
 It is automatically invariant under the Milne boost.

-\item $\hat e^a_\mu$: the spacelike vielbein on the boundary which is defined up to the factor of $r^{2}$, or equivalently, defined in \eqref{Indm} and \eqref{vl}, and given by $e^a_\mu dx^\mu = dx^a - v^a dt$ in our model.
-This corresponds to the Milne boost-invariant spacelike vielbein.
+\item $\hat e^a_\mu$: the spacelike vielbein on the boundary which is defined up to the factor of $r^{2}$, or equivalently, defined in \eqref{Indm} and \eqref{vl}, and given by $e^a_\mu dx^\mu = dx^a - v^a dt$ in this paper.
+This is invariant under the Milne boost and equals to the spacelike vielbein in the Newton-Cartan theory if we take the holographic frame $\bar v^\mu = \hat v^\mu$.

 \item $\hat e_a^\mu$: the spacelike inverse vielbein on the boundary which is defined up to the factor of $r^{-2}$, or equivalently, defined in \eqref{InvIndm} and \eqref{vh}, and given by $e_a^\mu \partial_\mu = \partial_a$ in our model.
 This corresponds to the spacelike inverse vielbein.
 It is automatically invariant under the Milne boost.